thunderbiscuit/devkit-wallet/docs/index.md

 Each of those branches has a documentation page associated with it.

 # Prerequisites
 These tutorials assume you have a working Android development setup, including Android Studio 4.2.2 or above and a phone you can launch the app on or a working emulator on your development machine.
-It also requires you have downloaded or built the bitcoindevkit library for Android ([bdk-jni](https://github.com/bitcoindevkit/bdk-jni)).
-To ensure you can run through this tutorial without problems, you can build the `master` branch of the [test app](https://github.com/thunderbiscuit/android-bdk-development-testapp).
-The readme is comprehensive and should guide you through installing the proper software and testing the app.